 Get Base Rotation and Base Offset in Meters

-This Blueprint returns the current rotation and position of the headset as compared with the most recent base rotation and position using meters.
+This Blueprint returns the current rotation and position of the headset with respect to the most recent base rotation and position, expressed in meters.

 The base offset is the translational difference between the current position of the headset and the most recent base position set using